prysmaticlabs/documentation/website/docs/wallet/remote.md

 :::caution Marked for Removal

-The Prysm remote signer and remote signing wallet is **marked for removal** at an upcoming hardfork.
+The Prysm remote signer and remote signing wallet **will be fully removed** in Prysm V4 used for the Capella/Shanghai hardfork.
 This feature has been superseded by the web3signer which is supported among all clients.

 See [Configure Web3Signer](./web3signer.md) for the latest and recommended remote signing guidance.